Welcome to Apache Zeppelin! On this page are instructions to help you get started.

 Downloading Binary Package

 Two binary packages are available on the download page.
-Only difference between these two binaries is interpreters are included in the package file.
+Only difference between these two binaries is whether all the interpreters are included in the package file.

 - all interpreter package: unpack it in a directory of your choice and you're ready to go.

-- net-install interpreter package: unpack and follow install additional interpreters to install interpreters.
+- net-install interpreter package: only spark, python, markdown and shell interpreter included.
+Unpack and follow install additional interpreters to install other interpreters.
 If you're unsure, just run

 ./bin/install-interpreter.sh --alland install all interpreters.